-7See Hendershott and Slemrod (1982) and Poterba (1984).
+6See Hendershott and Slemrod (1982) and Poterba (1984).
 Gallin 2008 shows that deviations between prices and rents have predictive power for future price changes.

-8See Jeske, Krueger and Mitman for a discussion of housing as an incomplete market using the Bewley-Huggett-Aiyagari incomplete market model.
+7See Jeske, Krueger and Mitman for a discussion of housing as an incomplete market..

-9 Herring and Wachter (1998) shows how portfolio gains due to price rises cause lenders to believe that they have more than sufficient capital and encourage them to lend more, with shocks and price declines then leading to bank decapitalization, sudden halts to lending and reinforcing price declines.
-See also Bernanke, Gertler, and Gilchrist (1999).
+8 Herring and Wachter (1998) shows how portfolio gains due to price rises cause lenders to believe that they have more than sufficient capital and encourage them to lend more, with shocks and price declines then leading to bank decapitalization, sudden halts to lending and reinforcing price declines.
+See Bernanke, Gertler, and Gilchrist (1999) for a general discussion.